-It soon became clear that there were problems with the arrangement.
+It soon became clear that there were problems with this arrangement.
 The powers could not incur new territory without risking war with another country.
 Russia, especially, felt slighted.

 The Main Alliances